fabric-testbed/fabrictestbed-extensions/README.md

 Contributions to FABlib are made with GitHub Pull Requests.
 When you submit a pull request, some tests will run against it:

-- Code formatting will be checked using [black].
-Be sure that your code is formatted with black, using its defaults.
+- Code formatting will be checked using [black] and [isort].
+Be sure that your code is formatted with these tools.
 - CHANGELOG.md will be checked for updates.
 - Packages will be built.
 - Unit tests will be run.